snoyberg/posa-chapter/warp.md

 ### Event driven

-Recent treand to implement high-performance servers is event-driven programming.
-(FIXME: modified according to reviewer's comment.
-Please see if this is corrent English.)
+In the world of high-performance servers, the recent trend has been to take advantage of event-driven programming.
 In this architecture multiple connections are handled by a single process (Fig (TBD:2.png)).
 Lighttpd is an example of a web server using this architecture.